 Why?
 For several reasons.

-How can a person truly enjoy HMHDI if they are not carrying 20 lbs (no more and no less)?
+How can a person actually enjoy HMHDI if they are not carrying 20 lbs (no more and no less)?
 How can the overlooks be enjoyed if they are not camped out every night?

-Finally, all HMHDI hikers know, to the decimal place, how many miles they’ve hiked.
+Finally, all HMHDI hikers know, to the decimal place, how many miles they’ve walked.
 Hiking is not about time spent outdoors.
 Or memories made.
 No. It is keeping an accurate count of how many miles you’ve hiked.
-John Muir, Ed Abbey, Henry David Thoreau and Colin Fletcher never listed their mileage.
+John Muir, Ed Abbey, Henry David Thoreau, and Colin Fletcher never listed their mileage.
 They are pack sniffers.
 HMHDI and keep track of your mileage!

 Two obvious pack sniffers.
 Remember, 20 pounds.
 No more.
 No less

 On a journey on a long distance hiking trail, you will not smell the roses of a three sided lean-to filled with mice if you hike all day into the evening twilight.
-If you leave at sunrise and start hiking, you are obviously trying to hike more than 15 miles per day.
-To truly enjoy the trail you must HMHDI and be up no earlier than 9 am, be in camp at 5pm and spend many days off in town drinking beer.
+If you leave at sunrise and start walking, you are apparently trying to walk more than 15 miles per day.
+To actually enjoy the trail you must HMHDI and be up no earlier than 9 am, be in camp at 5 pm and spend many days off in town drinking beer.
 Walking all day on a hiking trail is wrong.
 HMHDI!

 When I first started backpacking, I naively assumed that a hiker looked at a map, figured out a route and went from A to B via foot.

 Since I’ve done my many hours of research, I’ve discovered that walking from A to B on foot is not enough.
 It is best to take a lesson from the organized races and follow a narrowly defined path only; otherwise the outdoors experience is not true.